 Production Profile by Micron

-This chart identifies the proportion of each micron category of the Australian clip.
+This chart identifies the volume and proportion of each micron category of the Australian clip.

 Based on AWTA data, wool submitted for testing in the last two years indicates a change in the profile of the Australian clip.

 18.5 micron and finer have increased with the greatest increase being 17 micron and finer.